beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Updated the plugin from 0.10 to 1.1 Apple News format.
+* Added alert options when unsupported embeds are found in the post content while publishing.
+* Added better handling for MIME_PART_INVALID_SIZE errors.
+* Added the ability to reorder the title, cover and byline components.
+* Updated ads to use new features available in the 1.1 Apple News format.
+* Minor settings page updates.
+* Resolved some PHP warnings on the dashboard.

 = 1.0.5 =
-* Fixed performance issue caused by introduction of live post status, added 60 second cache and removed from email debugging.
+* Fixed a performance issue caused by introduction of live post status, added 60 second cache and removed from email debugging.

 = 1.0.4 =
 * Added canonicalURL to metadata (thanks @dashaluna)